xendit/chaoticproxy/README.md

 - `target`: The address where the proxy will forward the connections.
 It is a string in the format `host:port`.
 - `rejectionRate`: The rate of connections that will be rejected by the proxy.
 It is a float between 0 and 1.
 A value of 0 means that no connections will be rejected.
 A value of 1 means that all connections will be rejected.
 - `durability`: How long should the connection be allowed to remain open until "chaos" is applied and the connection is closed.
 It is defined by a mean and a standard deviation.
 The values are in seconds.
 Set both to 0 to disable this feature (i.e. the connection will never be closed by the proxy).
-- `latency`: How long should the proxy delay the packets.
+- `requestLatency`: How long should the proxy delay the packets on the request direction.
 It is defined by a mean and a standard deviation.
 The values are in seconds.
 Set both to 0 to disable this feature (i.e. the packets will not be delayed).
-Latency is applied on both directions of the connection.
+- `responseLatency`: How long should the proxy delay the packets on the response direction.
+It is defined by a mean and a standard deviation.
+The values are in seconds.
+Set both 0 to to disable this feature (i.e. the packets will not be delayed).

 # Updating the configuration